yellowmessenger/documentation/docs/platform_concepts/engagement/cdp/user_data_segments/segment-csv.md

 ---
 sidebar_label: Segment users when importing CSV
-title: Create segment when importing users
+title: Segment creation during user import
 ---

+**Segment Creation During User Import**

-You can create static segments by importing a CSV file  with a predefined list of users. containing the list of users for the segment.
-This segmentation method is useful for various purposes, such as targeted marketing campaigns, personalized communication, or specific user analysis.
+You can create static segments when importing a CSV file with a predefined list of users and use in targeted campaigns and personalized communication.

 When multiple CSV files are uploaded simultaneously, it's possible that each CSV file may contain duplicate records.
 In cases where there are conflicting records due to duplicated user IDs, the total user count within the segment might fluctuate accordingly.
 However, if records are merged to resolve these conflicts, these merged records may potentially appear in multiple segments.